ceddy4395/seminar-presentation/PITCHME.md

   - Producers who are not in this filter bubble will have a limited amount of sales
 - Popularity bias
   - Items which are already popular will get more recommendations (rich-get-richer)
-  - Users will only get recommendations of very popular items
-  - Less popular producers will not be recommended
 @ulend

 +++